grantwinney/GhostSharp/README.md

 ## Versioning

-This wrapper is written around v2.0 of the Content and Admin APIs, currently the latest version.
-If they update the APIs in the future, I'll probably create a tag for the current release, before updating to the newest one.
+This wrapper is written around v3.0 of the Content and Admin APIs, currently the latest version.
+As they update the API, I'll create a tag for the current release, before updating to the newest one.

 ## Running the Tests